pyohner/petfinder-data-collector/README.md

 # Petfinder Data Collector

 This Python script collects animal and organization data from the [Petfinder API](https://www.petfinder.com/developers/).
-It handles authentication, rate limits, data cleaning, and enrichment, and saves the results to local JSON files.
+It handles authentication, rate limits, data cleaning, and enrichment, and saves the results to local JSON files and a SQLite database.

 ## 🚀 Features

 - Authenticates using API key and secret
 - Caches access token to avoid redundant requests
-- Handles API rate limiting (HTTP 429)
+- Handles API rate limiting (HTTP 429) and server errors
 - Cleans and filters raw animal and organization data
 - Matches each animal with its organization info
 - Outputs to date-stamped JSON files
+- Imports data into a SQLite database (path set via environment variable)

 ## 🛠 Setup